Mammutor/NINA/README.md

 - 6.0 represents the least safe rating.

-By selecting the **safest** route the Route Rating interface shows the Safety Rating of 1.0 and the distance of 2.18km and time of about 9 minutes.
+By selecting the **safest** route the "Route Rating" interface shows the Safety Rating of 1.0 and the distance of 2.18km and time of about 9 minutes.

 ![placeholder](documenting/Safest.png)

-By selecting the **balenced** route the Route Rating interface shows the Safety Rating of 1.9 and the distance of 1.69km and time of about 7 minutes.
+By selecting the **balenced** route the "Route Rating" interface shows the Safety Rating of 1.9 and the distance of 1.69km and time of about 7 minutes.

 ![placeholder](documenting/Balanced.png)

-By selecting the **fastest** route the Route Rating interface shows the Safety Rating of 3.0 and the distance of 1.49km and time of about 6 minutes.
+By selecting the **fastest** route the "Route Rating" interface shows the Safety Rating of 3.0 and the distance of 1.49km and time of about 6 minutes.

 ![placeholder](documenting/Fastest.png)